nccgroup/wssip/README.md

 ## Development

 Pull requests are welcomed and encouraged.
-This application supports the `debug` npm package, and setting the environment variable `DEBUG=wssip:*` will output debug information to console.
+WSSiP supports the `debug` npm package, and setting the environment variable `DEBUG=wssip:*` will output debug information to console.

 Working on for v1.1.0:
 * Exposed API for external scripts for fuzzing (working on now, see above)